Lemoncode/master-frontend-lemoncode/06-rest-api/02-auth/02-cookies/README.md

-# 01 Headers
+# 02 Cookies

-In this example we will login an user using a JWT token in Http Headers and load client and order collections.
+In this example we will login an user using a JWT token in Cookies and load client and order collections.

 # Steps to build it